 Mr. Schachter received his B.A. from American University in 1974, his J.D. from the Catholic University of America in 1977 and his LL.M. in taxation from Georgetown University in 1980.
 He is a member of the Los Angeles County Bar Association and served as chair of the Employee Benefits Subcommittee, Section of Taxation, from 1993 through 1994.
-In addition, he is a member of the American Bar Association Section on Taxation.
 He is a member of the California and District of Columbia Bars, and is admitted to practice before the U.S. Supreme Court, the U.S. Court of Appeals for the District of Columbia Circuit, the U.S. District Court for the District of Columbia and the U.S. Tax Court.

 Awards & Accolades

-- recognized by Super Lawyers Business Edition for Employee Beneifits/ERISA, 2013
+- Recognized by Super Lawyers Business Edition for Employee Benefits/ERISA, 2013

-- inducted as a Fellow of the American College of Employee Benefits Counsel in 2012
+- Inducted as a Fellow of the American College of Employee Benefits Counsel, 2012

 - Recognized by Southern California Super Lawyers since 2009